erizov/Professor/semester_3/lecture_15_greedy_algorithms/fractional_knapsack/README.md

 ### Level 3: Optimization (Advanced)

-7. Optimize Fractional Knapsack for a specemployc use case (e.g., nearly sorted data)
+7. Optimize Fractional Knapsack for a specemploapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Fractional Knapsack
 9. Compare Fractional Knapsack performance with alternative algorithms on large datasets